Check out these 7 best automated savings services to easily save extra money toward your financial goals with minimal effort.

 Read our SmartyPig Review for the full details of this service.

 Chase Bank’s Automatic Savings Program lets you set up a repeating, automatic transfer from your Chase checking account to your Chase savings account, and it’s an easy way to save extra money.

-This service requires that you have both a Chase checking and savings account, but you can Get up to a $350 Bonus with Chase Total Checking and Chase Savings if you don’t have these accounts already, which is an added bonus for new users.
+This service requires that you have both a Chase checking and savings account, but you can Get a $500 Bonus with Chase Total Checking and Chase Savings if you don’t have these accounts already, which is an added bonus for new users.